Columbia Generating Station Nuclear Power Plant

 Columbia Generating Station

 Energy Northwest provides funding for Columbia Generating Station off-site emergency preparedness program development and activities.
 This funding, administered by EFSEC, currently provides support for affected local jurisdictions and state agencies.
-The Fixed Nuclear Facility (FNF) off-site preparedness program partners include: Benton, Franklin, Grant, Adams, Walla Walla, and Yakima county emergency management agencies; Washington Military Department, Emergency Management Division; Washington State Department of Health, Division of Radiation Protection; Washington State Department Agriculture; and the Washington State Patrol.
+The Fixed Nuclear Facility (FNF) off-site preparedness program partners include: Benton, Franklin, Grant, Adams, Walla Walla, and Yakima county emergency management agencies; Washington Military Department, Emergency Management Division; Washington State Department of Health, Division of Radiation Protection; and the Washington State Department Agriculture.

 Washington State agencies, affected local jurisdictions, Energy Northwest, and federal agencies continue to plan, coordinate, and exercise their ability to respond to an emergency at Columbia Generating Station.
 Together, they are capable of responding effectively to an emergency at the plant to protect the health and safety of the citizens of the state of Washington.